 - Respond to tweets and mentions

 - Use hashtags and follow relevant hashtags for your industry

 - Contribute to forum discussions

 Visual content like photos, infographics, and videos are 40 times more likely to be shared on social media than other non-visual pieces of content.
 If your marketing team produces anything visual for your blog posts, be it header photos, an infographic, charts, or cartoons, be sure to use those images in your social media promotion.
 Tweets with images get 150 percent more retweets than tweets with no image, according to Buffer, so use imagery to your advantage.

 Of course, one of the best channels for promoting visual content is Instagram.
 You can share product photography, Q&A videos, and demos on Instagram much more easily than on other social channels, and because customers are much more likely to make a purchasing decision when they can see a product in action, Instagram can be a great sales tool, if used strategically.

 Master the art of social media marketing

 Social media channels can be a great way to interact with your audience on a more personal level.
 By conducting customer and competitor analyses, you’ll be able to tell exactly which channels your prospects, and the competition, are most likely to be so you can focus your efforts on creating engaging content specifically for those formats.
-Whatever you do, don’t try to do everything all at once, pick a few channels that fit your target demographic and do those really well before you branch out – even using one channel effectively can have much greater impact than a half-effort on three.
+Whatever you do, don’t try to do everything all at once, pick a few channels that fit your target demographic and do those really well before you branch out – even using one channel effectively can have a much greater impact than a half-effort on three.
+Don’t let common social media problems get in the way.
+Be aware of them from the beginning and nip them in the bud.
 And, as with all content creation, be sure you optimize your Calls to Action so customers know exactly what they should do next, be it visiting your site, tagging their friends, or giving feedback on a potential new product.